clowee/Exploring-Factors-and-Measures-to-Select-Open-Source-Software/README.md

 </p>

-1. Preparation:
+###How to Use

--> Follow the instruction written in How to Get all the Tokens and Keys.pdf to get the required keys and tokens.
+####Preparation:

--> Add obtained tokens to dataset/info.csv behind your email (task identifier) separated by comma.
+- Follow the instruction written in How to Get all the Tokens and Keys.pdf to get the required keys and tokens.

--> Assign your email at script/updateInfo.py to the your_email variable.
+- Add obtained tokens to dataset/info.csv behind your email (task identifier) separated by comma.

--> Clarify your crawling tasks in dataset/flag.csv by adding email, datatype, start_point, and end_point.
+- Assign your email at script/updateInfo.py to the your_email variable.
+- Clarify your crawling tasks in dataset/flag.csv by adding email, datatype, start_point, and end_point.
 For example, crawling nvd data for the first 1000 projects -> add a line youremail@email.com,nvd,0,1000 in flag.csv

-** NOTE: don't add multiple lines of tasks for the same datatype.
+- ** NOTE: don't add multiple lines of tasks for the same datatype.

-2. Start Crawling:
+####Start Crawling:

--> Run main.py to start crawling
+- Run main.py to start crawling

-3. Potential Fixes:
+####Potential Fixes:

--> For any reason, the crawling process is ceased, run main.py again to restart
+- For any reason, the crawling process is ceased, run main.py again to restart

--> If any issue remains after rerunning, manually +1 to the start_point of the targeting task in dataset/flag.csv to skip the problematic project
+- If any issue remains after rerunning, manually +1 to the start_point of the targeting task in dataset/flag.csv to skip the problematic project